Estimated reading time: 3 minutes

 Have you ever gone to pick your beautiful apple crop and found they’ve turned brown on the inside?

 We think apples are one of the best backyard trees, but internal browning is one of the problems they can have, and it’s pretty gross.
-When it’s this advanced, it makes the apples completely inedible.

-It’s not that uncommon to see it in apples that are picked too ripe or that have been stored for too long.
-In fact, it’s a known potential problem when storing apples in long-term cold storage.
+It’s not that uncommon to see internal browning in apples that are picked too ripe or that have been stored for too long.

 Why do apples that are still on the tree go brown inside?

-Gravenstein apples start to ripen in mid-summer in our district.
-Usually the picking starts when most of the fruit isn’t quite ripe yet.
-They’re just starting to colour up, and the seeds are just starting to go brown (an indicator of apple ripeness).
+They’re just starting to colour up, and the seeds are starting to go brown (an indicator of apple ripeness).

 Gravenstein apples on the ground in a heatwave